 Elevating the Trailer Safely

-The first step is to elevate the trailer safely so that you can access the leaf springs and other components.
+The first step is to elevate safely so that you can access the leaf springs and other components.
 To do this:

-- Park your trailer on a flat and level surface.
+- Park on a flat and level surface.
 Make sure there is enough space around it for you to work comfortably.

-- Chock the wheels of your trailer to prevent it from rolling.
+- Chock the wheels to prevent it from rolling.
 Use sturdy blocks or wedges that can withstand the weight of your trailer.

-- Disconnect your trailer from your vehicle and remove any load from it.
+- Disconnect from your vehicle and remove any load from it.
 This will reduce the stress on the leaf springs and make them easier to remove and install.